ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Under- And Overflow Is Not An Error

-And thus not reported by error detection tools such as undefined behavior sanitizers, unless explicitly enabled with `-fsanitize=unsigned-integer-overflow` but beware that this may trigger on intentional wrapping.
+And thus not reported by error detection tools such as undefined behavior sanitizers, unless explicitly enabled with `-fsanitize=unsigned-integer-overflow` but beware that this may trigger on intentional wrapping [(55)](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html).

 ```cpp
 std::size_t x = /* Expression. */;